 As this service delivery is under the jurisdiction of the Commonwealth's Department of Health, complaints can be filed with that entity directly.
-Additionally, a resident has the option of filing with the ombudsman within the Area Agency of Aging (AAA) in the Department of Human Services whose primary goal is "to assure quality care with respect and dignity for all consumers of long-term care services.
-In general, ombudsmen are alerted to, investigate and resolve concerns related to the health, safety, welfare and rights of the target population.
-This includes persons who live in nursing homes and personal care homes as well as those who utilize adult day services, domiciliary care and community-based care programs."
+Additionally, a resident has the option of filing with the Allegheny County Department of Human Services Area Agency on Aging (AAA) Ombudsman Program, which upholds the rights of residents to receive quality care in long-term facilities, including personal care and nursing facilities, and for individuals receiving care in their own homes.

-With the expected growth of elders requiring Medicaid services, it is critical that this vital service of long term and rehabilitative care provided by the John J. Kane Regional Centers be retained.
+With the expected growth of elders requiring Medicaid services, it is critical that this vital service of long term and rehabilitative care provided by the Kane Community Living Centers be retained.